cgre-aachen/gemgis/joss/paper.md

 # Acknowledgements

-All authors would like to thank the Software Underground (https://softwareunderground.org/) for providing a platform to interact with users and to organize hackathons (Transform 2020/2021) to further develop the open-source package.
+All authors would like to thank the Software Underground (https://softwareunderground.org/) for providing a platform to interact with users and to organize hackathons (Transform 2020/2021) to further develop the open-source packages used here (**GemPy**, **GemGIS**).
 We also acknowledge contributions from, and thank all our users for reporting bugs, raising issues and suggesting improvements to the API of **GemGIS**.

 # References